nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ---
 layout: post
-title: 5 Ws of Testing
+title: The many Ws of Testing
 subtitle: Who, What, When, Where, Why
 tags:
   - five ws